rabbanee/football-information/README.md

-# 3rd PWA's Submission from Dicoding
+# 3rd MPWA's Submission from Dicoding